suopte/terc/README.md

 Autostart on login
 ------------------
-Add the following lines to the end of `~/.profiles`:
+Add the following lines to the end of `~/.profiles` substituting `<path-to-terc>` with the path to teRC:

 	if [ -n "${DISPLAY:+1}" ]; then
-			cd /home/suopte/dev/node/terc
+			cd <path-to-terc>
 			nohup node terc.js > output &
 			cd
 	fi

+It only starts teRC if you login through a graphic interface.